Marie Stewart, Countess of Mar: Marriage and conversion

 The wedding celebrations were held at Holyrood Palace and Alloa Tower in December 1592.
-James and Anne of Denmark gave her clothes.
+James and Anne of Denmark gave her clothes, including a "pair of baleen bodies" (a bodice stiffened with whalebone).
 The wedding gown shone with glittering cloth of gold and cloth of silver.
 There was a masque in costume in which Anne of Denmark performed.
 The festivities at Alloa were cut short when Sir John Carmichael and Sir George Home arrived from Edinburgh with news of the crisis caused by the discovery of the Spanish blanks.

 Marie was a Catholic, and the earl was urged by the Kirk of Scotland to make her embrace the Protestant religion.
 In 1609 a marriage was planned between their son John Erskine and Jean Hay, daughter of the Earl of Errol who was thought to be Catholic.
 The king asked the Earl of Mar for Jean to make her profession of faith before the church, before the marriage.
 After the marriage she should be instructed and taught "according to that president whiche you haif alreddy kyithed in your owne wyife" - that Jean Hay should be taught the Protestant religion as Marie had been.

 Marie was instructed by the minister of Stirling, Patrick Simson (1556-1618).
 Simson preached to her sister and brother-in-law, the Marquess of Huntly, when they were warded in Stirling Castle in March 1609.
 Marie was considered an excellent convert.
 James Caldwell minister of Falkirk dedicated his The Countesse of Marres Arcadia, or Sanctuarie Containing morning, and evening meditations, for the whole weeke (John Wreittoun: Edinburgh, 1625), to her, including a dedicatory letter by P. Anderson mentioning that "The Countesse of Pembroke's Arcadia is for the bodie; but the Countesse of Marre her Arcadia is for the Soule", and "amongst the many Noble Ladies of this Kingdome, your Honour to bee a true Paterne of modest Pietie, a perfect mirror of feminine gravitie, & a liberall supplier of the necessities of the poore, yea, in time of dearth, and scarsetie: And as his Majestie long since, in his Booke of Poesies, called your Noble Father the Phoenix of al the Nobility; so may the world esteeme your Honour to be another elect Lydia of that same Noble qualitie".
 The reference is to Lydia of Thyatira, an early convert to Christianity.